 Organic crops will not cause such allergic reactions or any other harmful side effects.
-That’s the best part about eating naturally grown organic crops — they are 100% healthy.
+That’s the best part about eating naturally grown organic vegetables — they are 100% healthy.

 So, how do you tell the difference between organic and inorganic vegetables?
 Those grown with synthetic chemicals may have the perfect look and size while organic produce will have a few wormholes on the leaves and you may also find small worms or bugs stuck on them.

 In the end, it’s better to pick off a few worms than to ingest chemical-laden foods that can lead to a lot of health issues later.